ganeshpatil386386/hashnode-blogs/README.md

 pnpm install
 ```

-Copy the contents of the `.env.example` file to a new file called `.env.local` and fill in the required values.
+Copy the contents of the `.env.example` and create file new file called
+`.env.local` and hashnode id.

 ## Running the project

-Use the following command to run the development server:
+command to run the development server:

 ```bash
 # npm